2019 Policy Agenda

 The 2018 midterm elections resulted in a split Congress, with Democrats in charge of the House and Republicans holding the Senate.
-In our write-up below, we explore the current childhood cancer landscape at both the federal and state levels — and some of the policy priorities that will guide the work we do in the year ahead.
+In the summary below, we explore the current childhood cancer landscape at both the federal and state levels — and some of the policy priorities that will guide the work we do in 2019.

 United States Congress: